What is Automated Prompt Engineering?

 3. In-Context Learning

-The model adjusts prompts based on a few examples in real time, tailoring them to the task without needing extensive data.
+The model adjusts prompts based on a few real-life examples, tailoring them to the task without needing extensive data.
 This enables more flexible responses for varied tasks like content generation

 4. Meta-Prompting